CityCenter: Design

-CityCenter's master plan was designed by Ehrenkrantz Eckstut & Kuhn Architects, which spent 20 months working on the project.
+CityCenter's master plan was designed by Ehrenkrantz Eckstut & Kuhn Architects, which spent 20 months working on the project with MGM Mirage Design Group.
 Unlike recent Las Vegas resorts which featured a theme, CityCenter was designed as a modern urban district, similar to Greenwich Village or Haight-Ashbury.
 Speaking about CityCenter in 2004, Murren said, "I think the era of themes have come and gone in Las Vegas.
 I think the word is 'feel.'
 It will have an urban feel that is contemporary, modern and forward-looking".
 The project was described as "a city within a city".
 According to Murren, "The great thing about a city is its diversity.
 It is vibrant and dynamic and has people of different backgrounds.
 Real cities have many different environments, like Manhattan.
 That's what I loved about the idea.
 We're not creating a fake city but a real one".
 Baldwin said, "We don't want to build things consumers want now.
 We want to build what they will want 10, 15, 50 years from now".

 Gensler served as the executive architect, assembling a group of prominent designers who would work on individual components of CityCenter.
 Around 100 prospective architects were considered for the project, and this list was gradually narrowed down.
 The initial team of designers was announced in 2005, and others followed in 2006.
 Each of the architects were given a wide range of creative freedom, although their projects had to complement each other rather than outdo one another.
 A 100-unit residential tower with a twisting shape, designed by James K. M. Cheng, was removed during the design phase for more open space.
 An office building was also scrapped.
+AAI Architects, Inc. served as architect of record for several components of CityCenter.